Cuarteto Zupay: Dictatorship period (1976–1983)

-Democracy period (1984-1991)
+Democracy period (1984–1991)

-Final line-up of Cuarteto Zupay: from left to right: Gabriel Bobrow, Pedro Pablo García Caffi (bottom), Rubén Verna (top), Eduardo Vittar Smith.

 On December 10, 1983, the new democratic authorities took office.
 The first years were marked by the revelations of the atrocities committed by the dictatorship, the trials to the military and the resistances and attempts of coups d'état to avoid investigations and convictions.

 Within this historical framework, Cuarteto Zupay released their 15th album in 1984, Memoria del pueblo, which would turn out to be the most successful in the group's history.

 The album features on the cover a popular demonstration (photo by Juan Carlos Castagnola) and quotes as a main slogan a phrase by Joan Manuel Serrat, who was also part of the dictatorship's blacklist:"Memory is essential in order not to repeat mistakes...; if one does not remember exactly what happened, it is very difficult for one to appreciate what one has."Memoria del pueblo opens with Oración a la Justicia ("señora de ojos vendados... quítate la venda y mira, cuánta mentira") by María Elena Walsh, in a powerful cover that became one of the band's classics.
 Immediately afterwards comes Solo le pido a Dios by León Gieco, a song written in 1978 that was a symbol of the popular cultural mobilization of young people during the Malvinas War.
 The third track is Señora violencia by Miguel Cantilo and Piero, a condemnation of violence beyond the ends pursued, a theme that is repeated in Cuentos de la jungla, the last track of side A, also by Cantilo.
 The other two tracks on side A are Milonga del muerto ("no conviene que se conviene que se sepa que muere gente en la guerra"), an anti-war poem by Jorge Luis Borges, with music by Sebastián Piana; and two songs by Charly García, Inconsciente colectivo-Los dinosaurios ("los amigos del barrio pueden desaparecer, pero los dinosaurios van a desaparecer"), this last song emblematic of the disappearance of people crimes that characterized the Argentinian dictatorship.

 Side B opens with Informe de la situación ("duele a mi persona tener que expresar/que aquí no ha quedado casi nada en pie") by Víctor Heredia, a song defined as "chronicle of the tragedy of a generation and a country", followed by M. E Walsh's Balada del Comudus Viscach, a parody of the average man without ideals.
 Track three is Aquí hay las madres..., an unusual song of García Caffi and Verna dedicated to the Mothers of the Plaza de Mayo, followed by Levántate y canta by Isella and H. Negro.
 The last two tracks of the album are Coplas de mi país by Piero and José Tcherkaski and Nueva zamba para mi tierra by Litto Nebbia, in a more accelerated and energetic version than the one they performed the previous year in Nebbia-Zupay....